-The Union constructed Camp Defiance in Cairo during the American Civil War to serve as a supply base and training center, and its location along the rivers was vital to the distribution of supplies to troops.
+During the American Civil War, the Union erected Camp Defiance in Cairo as a supply base and training center.
+Its location along the Mississippi and Ohio Rivers was vital to the distribution of supplies to troops.
 It was also where brigadier general Ulysses S. Grant launched offensive movements into Kentucky and other southern states.
 5 7

 Growth and Stagnation

 Cairo prospered with an influx of wealth and population after the Civil War concluded.
 The African-American population surged thanks to escaped and freed slaves coming to Cairo via the rivers, increasing in population from 50 prior to the Civil War to nearly 3,000.
 5

 The completion of two railroad bridges over the Ohio and Mississippi rivers, in 1899 and 1905, respectively, eliminated the use of railroad car ferries.
 The completion of two automobile bridges over the Mississippi and Ohio rivers, in 1929 and 1937, respectively, caused the ferry business to collapse.
 1

 Beginning in the 1940s, tugboats, fueled by modern diesel engines, began replacing steamboats that were powered by coal boilers.
 Refueling docks and maintenance shops dedicated to steamboats in Cairo were no longer needed and associated businesses shuttered.